 These specific enzymes are expressed accordingly in various organ systems.

-From what I understand thus far, based on Dr. Nigh’s theory, when healthy cells are put under stress, such as hypoxic conditions, a hydrogen sulfide-producing enzyme called cystathionine-gamma-lyase (CSE) moves from the cytosol of the cell, to the outer mitochondrial membrane, where it uses cysteine, an amino acid, to generate hydrogen sulfide.
-The hydrogen sulfide produced actually supports ATP (energy) production.
+From what I understand thus far, based on Dr. Nigh’s theory, when healthy cells are put under stress, such as hypoxic conditions, a hydrogen sulfide-producing enzyme called cystathionine-gamma-lyase (CSE) moves from the cytosol (inside) of the cell, to the outer mitochondrial membrane, where it uses cysteine, an amino acid, to generate Hs2.
+The hydrogen sulfide produced actually supports energy production.
 Dr. Nigh puts it well by stating:

-The point is that hydrogen sulfide production is vital to the cellular adaptation to physiological stress.
+The point is that Hs2 production is vital to the cellular adaptation to physiological stress.

-However hydrogen sulfide is also produced by gut bacteria and that is the main topic of today’s post.
+However hydrogen sulfide is also produced by gut bacteria and this is the main topic of today’s post.

 The bacteria that reside in our digestive tract aid in the breakdown of nutrients from our food.
-Certain bacteria, some times called primary fermenters, break down complex carbohydrates (like dietary fibre) into short-chain fatty acids (e.g butyrate), and gases (e.g., hydrogen) that are released or absorbed by the body.
+Certain bacteria break down complex carbohydrates (like dietary fibre) into short-chain fatty acids (e.g butyrate), and gases (e.g., hydrogen) that are released or absorbed by the body.

-Organisms called ‘hydrogenotrophs’ (essentially hydrogen consuming bacteria and archaea – click here for my blog on methane SIBO), are essential in keeping gut hydrogen levels low and stabilising the environment for these primary fermenters.
-Among the groups of hydrogenotrophs are methanogens (producing methane), acetogens (producing acetate), and sulfate reducing bacteria (producing H2S).
+Organisms called ‘hydrogenotrophs’ (essentially hydrogen consuming bacteria and archaea – click here for my blog on methane SIBO), are essential in keeping gut hydrogen levels low and stabilising the environment.
+Among the groups of hydrogenotrophs are methanogens (producing methane), acetogens (producing acetate), and sulfate reducing bacteria (producing hydrogen sulfide).

 The methanogenesis/sulfate reduction ratio is dependent on substrate availability, thermodynamics and pH.
 In human colon, the ratio is in the favor of methanogenesis, due to neutral pH of stool and low sulfate levels in diet.
 However, in certain conditions, such as high availability of sulfate substrates in a diet (bread, beer, wine) and hypochlorhydria, sulfate reduction may become the major process

-To break this down: bacteria ferment some of our food, they produce hydrogen which we exhale, fart out, or/and absorb.
-Certain types of bugs (methanogens and sulfate reducing bacteria mainly) compete for the hydrogen as they use it to produce methane and hydrogen sulfide respectively.
+To break this down: bacteria ferment some of our food producing hydrogen gas.
+Certain types of bugs (methanogens and sulfate reducing bacteria mainly) compete for the hydrogen and use it to produce methane and hydrogen sulfide respectively.
 We utilise or expelle these gases by our breath and flatulence.